AgencyPMG/ProgrammingChallenges/sql-assessment/README.md

  Generate a query to gather the sum of revenue by store_location from the store_revenue table ​
 *  Question #3
- Merge these two datasets so we can see impressions, clicks, and revenue together by date and geo.
+ Merge these datasets so we can see impressions, clicks, cost, conversions, and revenue all together with the campaign name.
- Please ensure all records from each table are accounted for.
 ​
 * Question #4
- In your opinion, what is the most efficient store and why?
+ In your opinion, what is the most efficient state and why?

+Challenge Questions
+* Question #5
+  Generate a query that showcases the best da​y of the week (e.g Monday, Tuesday, Friday, etc.) to run ads?

+* Question #6
+ Assuming the campaign name has the following naming convention `BusinessUnit_Tactic_category_stategy` Generate a query to rank in order the top 3 Business Units by revenue?

 ​
-* Question #5 (Challenge)
- Generate a query to rank in order the top 10 revenue producing states ​